Emergency Room Errors: When Mistakes Count as Negligence

-Fortunately, patients who are injured due to emergency room errors may be eligible to file a medical malpractice lawsuit against doctors, staff, or the hospital itself to receive compensation for their damages.
+Fortunately, patients who are injured due to emergency room malpractice may be eligible for legal compensation through a lawsuit against the doctors, staff, or the hospital responsible.

 Examples of Emergency Rooms Errors